rmp135/sql-ts/README.md

 ### createClasses

 Allows creation of concrete classes instead of interfaces.
 Valid values are `true` or `false`.
-This property is optional and defaults to `false`
+This property is optional and defaults to `false`.

 ```json
 {